uw-ssec/.github/contributing.md

 This guide outlines expectations for contributing code, documentation, and ideas across all repositories in the [**uw-ssec**](https://github.com/uw-ssec/) GitHub organization.
 Additionally, refer to [RSE Guidelines](https://rse-guidelines.readthedocs.io/en/latest/) for SSEC quick guides and practical tutorials.

+> [!NOTE]
-Individual repos may define additional rules — if so, those repo-specific rules take priority.
+> Individual repos may define additional rules — if so, those repo-specific rules take priority.

 ---
 ## Before You Start